 How Toku became the AI's answer for stablecoin payroll

 Toku is the brand AI engines name when a buyer asks how to pay a team in stablecoins.
-Eighteen months after we rebuilt the site, Toku is climbing the global payroll AI leaderboard from near zero, owns 86% visibility on the core crypto-payroll prompt, and pulls a majority-organic B2B pipeline off Google and the AI engines.
+We've been Toku's growth partner for 18 months.
+The AEO program we shipped this year has Toku climbing the global payroll AI leaderboard from near zero, owning 86% visibility on the core crypto-payroll prompt, and pulling a majority-organic B2B pipeline off Google and the AI engines.

 FinTech